unruledboy/SyncRoo/README.md

 ## SyncRoo
-SyncRoo can quickly synchornize files between devices.
+SyncRoo can quickly synchronize files between devices.
 It's a lot quicker than RoboCopy in subsequent delta syncs.

 Currently it only supports Windows devices.